 Master Graduation Project, Spring 2022

-Positive design for child amputees' play
+Positive design for active child amputees

-This project was graded with a 9.5/10 and will be featured in the December edition of Dutch Journal of Positive Psychology in a review written by Pieter Desmet.
+This project was graded with a 9.5/10 and will be featured in the April 2023 edition of Dutch Journal of Positive Psychology in a review written by Pieter Desmet.

 Preteen boys socialize primarily through contact sports, yet amputee preteens often feel insecure on the soccer field.
 This is because they view their prostheses as not fit for exercise, even though they functionally are.
 The sports cover for soccer facilitates a mental shift in how children view their prostheses to boost their confidence.
 The action of putting the sports cover on signals to its wearer that the prosthesis has transitioned to its sports mode.
 In addition, the compliant mid layer provides protection for other players on the field by dampening oncoming impact.